cyberrangecz/docs/docs/faq.md

 ## Sandboxes
 ### 1. **Q:** Can I connect to the VMs in my sandbox via ssh?
 **A: Yes!** Detailed instructions can be found in [Sandbox SSH Access](./user-guide-advanced/sandboxes/sandbox-access.md).

 ### 2. **Q:** Are there any remote management tools on the sandbox machines?
 SSH, RDP, or WinRM?
 How are they set up?
 Is it possible to use them for my scenario?

 **A: Yes!** Sandbox machines must have these tools to provision sandbox.
 On UN*X machines, there is an SSH, and on Windows, there is WinRM.
-Image developers configure these tools, and KYPO does not change their configuration.
+Image developers configure these tools, and CyberRangeCZ Platform does not change their configuration.
 But their configuration can be changed in Sandbox Provisioning.
 Be careful not to cut the path to the machine.

 ### 3. **Q:** Is it possible to restrict SSH only for the management network after Sandbox Networking or turn it off completely?
 **A: Yes!** SSH user access is led through the networks defined in the sandbox topology definition so that trainee could access the machine only via a web console.
 Management network can be completely blocked in [Sandbox Provisioning](./user-guide-advanced/sandboxes/sandbox-provisioning.md), but you (as organizer) won't be able to access machines and won't help your students.